rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 _Note that I use the `<object>` tag to reference the SVG, but the same JavaScript should work if it is referenced using `<iframe>`._

 We follow [Archibald's][5] approach, with the following modifications.
-We start by getting the containing document by its ID, and then get the contents of the document, We select the path based on path ID ("drivePath"), and perform some changes to the path's style attributes.
+First, we get the containing document by its ID, and then get the contents of the document.
+Next, we select the path based on path ID ("drivePath"), and perform some changes to the path's style attributes.
 We change the animation to be 10 seconds long and linear (`path.style.transition = path.style.WebkitTransition ="stroke-dashoffset 10s linear";`), and make the path show up (`path.style.strokeOpacity = "1";`) since it is initially hidden.
 Playing around with the `path.style.transition` will allow you to customize the look of the line drawing itself and how long it takes to complete.

-Also, since the JavaScript file is referenced, it makes sense to make it more generic so that it can be reused.
-As shown below, it now accepts two arguements: `mySvgObj` which is the ID attribute of the containing `<object>` code, and `myPath`, which is the ID attribute of the `<path>` you wish to annimate.
+Also, since the JavaScript file is referenced, it makes sense to make it generic so that it can be reused.
+As shown below, it accepts two arguments: `mySvgObj` which is the ID attribute of the containing `<object>` code, and `myPath`, which is the ID attribute of the `<path>` you wish to animate.

 {% highlight javascript %}
 {% raw %}